rolandtoth/TextformatterMultiValue/README.md

 **Rows**

 Rows consists of a "row key" (optional) and item(s).
-The key separator is the "=" and the items separator is ":::".
+The key separator is the " = " and the items separator is ":::".
+**Note**: from version 1.3.1 the spaces in the key separator are mandatory.

 ```txt
 Row key = Some value ::: Another value ::: Yet another value